+LightHouse Pre-Audit Questionnaire

-Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) Policy 1.1.6 Intake Process Resident casefiles
+Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA)

+Policy 1.1.6 Intake Process

+Resident casefiles

 Facility Director

 PREA Coordinator

-CRJ Director of Innovation, Implementation, and Development.

 Intake and Release Coordinator

 Random Residents

 Random Staff

 Indicator (a).
-The McGrath House administration uses the information from the PREA Screening to inform housing/ bed assignments and recommendations for treatment or vocational decisions.
-McGrath House does not provide any educational services.
+The LightHouse administration uses the PREA Screening information to inform housing/bed assignments and recommendations for treatment or vocational decisions.
+LightHouse does not provide any educational services.
 The facility uses screening information to identify which bedroom is most appropriate for the resident.
 The facility will not put known or potential victims in the same sleeping space as those who are known or potential perpetrators of sexual violence.
 As the program has multiple floors, residents can be provided further separations in the open environment.
 Residents with prior histories of sexual violence may be required to attend specific treatment if required by the referring authority.
 Case management staff and employment staff will use screening information to ensure victims and perpetrators are not employed at the same location.
 Agency policy 900.00 states, "The program uses information from the PREA Possible Victim/Predator Screening and Scoring Checklist to inform housing, bed, work, education, and program assignments with the goal of keeping separate those residents at high risk of being sexually victimized from those at high risk of being sexually abusive.
 The program makes individualized determinations about how to ensure the safety of each resident."

 Indicator (b).
-McGrath House's Intake and Release Coordinator is responsible for utilizing the screening information to provide the most appropriate housing in each population.
+LightHouse's Intake and Release Coordinator is responsible for utilizing the screening information to provide the most appropriate housing in each population.
 The screening instrument helps identify parameters that ensure potential victims are not housed with individuals prone to perpetration.
 Residents can be moved when needed to ensure the most comfortable setting is possible.
 All moves of rooms would be approved through facility leadership, who would have knowledge of risk screening results.
 If needed, the facility can create single room only situations that could be used in transgender or intersex residents' housing.
 As noted in indicator (a) policy, 900 sets forth an expectation of individualized planning based on individual residents' needs.
 With different housing floors and rules preventing residents from going in other rooms, the facility can keep separate individuals who may be likely victims from those with aggressive histories or histories of engaging in sexual relationships in an institution.

 Indicator (c).
 Policy 900.00 states, "The program makes housing and program assignments for transgender or intersex residents in the facility on a case-by-case basis considering whether a placement would ensure the resident's health and safety, and whether the placement would present management or security problems."
-Since opening in 2019, the facility has housed two transgender individuals.
+In the past three years, the facility has housed one transgender individuals.
+Records and staff interviews support the individuals was housed consistent with their preference.
 Discussions with agency and facility leaderships confirm that they have considered how to handle a transgender or intersex resident referral.
-As a single-gender contracted facility, the agency does not determine who is referred to the program.
 If the individual is known at the time of referral as being transgender or intersex discussions can be had to understand the residents housing needs/ request in previous institutional settings.
-In the cases at McGrath House, one individual reportedly identified as a transgender male, and the second individual identified as a transgender female.
-After admission, the resident who discloses would require a discussion with referral and funding sources before a transfer to another CRJ facility could be effectuated.
-The facility Director confirmed as a Reentry facility, they were able to have a pre-screening call with the individual to talk about the facility and accommodations they can provide.
-The Auditor also confirmed with a referral source about the process and that the program was willing to work with both clients after the screening meeting.
+The Auditor spoke with a individual who described thenselves as gender fluid.
+This individual reported they were housed consistent with how they wanted to be perceived in the house.
+The Intake and Release Coordinator confirmed as a Reentry facility, they receive information on the clients in the referral packet.